m-hamidanvar/JWT-Authentication/README.md

 Passwords are hashed before being stored in the database.

 > Note: This project uses SHA-256 hashing for demonstration purposes.
-In production applications, algorithms such as ASP.NET Core Identity PasswordHasher, PBKDF2, BCrypt, or Argon2 are recommended.

 ## Project Purpose

-This project was created as a learning/demo project to practice implementing JWT authentication and authorization in ASP.NET Core Web API.
+This project was created as a demo project to represent implementing JWT authentication and authorization in ASP.NET Core 8 Web API.